Algorithmic Collective Action in Machine Learning: Experiments

 \subsection{Experimental setup}

-We use the standard pretrained transformer model `{\tt distilbert-base-uncased}', which we fine-tune on the dataset for $5$ epochs with standard hyperparameters.
+We use `{\tt distilbert-base-uncased}', a standard pretrained transformer model.
+We fine-tune it on the dataset for $5$ epochs with standard hyperparameters.
 After $5$ epochs, the model plateaus at around $97\%$ multi-label accuracy (defined as $1$ minus Hamming loss), $93.8\%$ precision, and $88.9\%$ recall.
 The dataset contains $29783$ resumes, of which we use $25000$ for training and $4783$ for testing.
 We focus on the first three classes of the problem, corresponding to \emph{database administrator} (class $0$), \emph{web developer} (class $1$), \emph{software developer} (class $2$).
 These three classes occur with frequency $0.11$, $0.23$, and $0.5$, respectively, in the dataset.
-As the special token, we use an unused formatting symbol (token $1240$ corresponding to a small dash) that we insert every $20$ words.
+As the special token, we use an unused formatting symbol (token $1240$, a small dash) that we insert every $20$ words.